Dhammakaya meditation: Inner bodies

-When the practitioner concentrates further on the vimutti-ñanadassana, a series of eight inner bodies arise from this sphere, which are successively more subtle, and come in pairs, starting with "a crude human form" (panita-manussakaya).
+When the practitioner concentrates further on the vimutti-ñanadassana, a series of eight inner bodies arise from this sphere, which are successively more subtle (paṇīta-manussakāya), and come in pairs, starting with "a crude human form".
 Each of these bodies is preceded by several spheres of light.
 The eight inner bodies begin in a form identical to the meditator, but are more refined.
 After the crude human body, there arises the "refined human body" and then the "crude celestial body" and the "refined celestial body".
 After the meditator attains the refined celestial body, this gives way to the "crude form Brahma body".
 This is followed by "refined form Brahma body", "crude formless Brahma body" and "refined formless Brahma body".
 Once again, like previous inner bodies, these bodies have a normal and refined form.

 According to Mackenzie, "[t]his series of [four] bodies seems to broadly correspond to the meditative development up to the four jhanas", through them, and then the four formless meditation attainments.
 The final four of these inner pairs are called the Dhammakayas and are equated with the four stages of enlightenment, leading to the final stage of enlightenment (arahant).
 In between is the 'change-of-lineage' (gotrabhū) intermediary Dhammakaya state.
 According to Newell, quoting Jayamaṅggalo, this state is the ninth inner body and is characterized by "the lap width, height and sphere diameter [of] 9 meters."
 The size of the Dhammakaya bodies increase, as the meditator progresses through these intermediate stages, from a height and lap-width of 9 meters or more to 40 meters or more.
 According to Harvey, the visualized inner bodies in Dhammakaya teachings are said to appear like Buddha-images, followed by bodies of Noble persons, finally that of an arahant's radiant Dhammakaya form within allowing the experience of Nirvana.